AdobeDocs/experience-manager-65.pt-BR/help/sites-authoring/experience-fragments.md

 ## A representação HTML simples {#the-plain-html-rendition}

-Usando o seletor `.plain.` no URL, você poderá acessar a representação HTML simples do navegador.
+Usando o seletor `.plain.` no URL, você poderá acessar a representação HTML simples a partir do navegador.

 >[!NOTE]
 >